centie22/Foudry-Tutorial/README.md

 **Foundry is a convenient and comprehensive suite of tools for building and deploying decentralized applications (DApps) on the blockchain**.
 It is convenient because it lets you write tests in Solidity instead of Javascript, which is the scripting and testing language of the Hardhat toolkit.

 In this tutorial, I will take you through how to deploy smart contract and fork the Celo Alfajores testnet with **Foundry**.
 By forking a blockchain, we can test and debug smart contracts in a local environment, which simulates the behaviour of the live blockchain network.
-I decided to do this since I realized there is almost no tutorial on mainnet/testnet forking with foundry available on the internet.
+I created this lesson because there are surprisingly few resources available online that cover mainnet/testnet forking with foundry.

 At the end of this tutorial, you will be able to fork mainnet or testnet for testing and deploy a smart contract using the foundry toolkit.